October 1, 2021

 - Perform ear mark, dissections and behavioral checks.

 - Monitor environmental conditions in animal housing facilities.

-- Monitor and manage the animal colony, including health status and signs of illness.
+- Monitor and assist with the animal colony, including health status and signs of illness.

-- Enforce protocols related to the proper containment and disposal of biohazard waste and contaminants.
+- Follow protocols related to the proper containment and disposal of biohazard waste and contaminants.

 Education and Experience

 - Associate degree in a related field or equivalent experience and education.

 - Three or more years of experience in animal care or husbandry in a laboratory environment.

 - Knowledge of IACUC and IBC regulations preferred.